Fin lives in the Central Valley, where he is a student at CSUB. He writes in his free time and is interested in social issues and travel.

 Books Are Positive Distractions and Safe Escapes

-Libraries Open up the Mind to Unique WorldsClick thumbnail to view full-size
+Libraries Open up the Mind to Unique Worlds

-For Some People, This is Their WorldClick thumbnail to view full-size
+For Some People, This is Their World

-A Few Statements on the Right to Read
+The Right to Read

-You probably all realize the importance of books and literature to any society and one of the reasons you are reading this article is probably because of that fact.
-You are someone who appreciates books and libraries yourself and you may even be an author in some respect.
+You realize the importance of books and literature to any society; that is one of the reasons you are reading this article.
+You appreciate books and libraries yourself and you may even be an author.
 You may or not be an advocate for social change or someone who believes in the rights of marginalized populations.

 While many of the basic human rights are taken away from the prisoner, one of them should not be the right to access literature.
 It is certainly horrific enough for one to have the physical body experience various forms of deprivation, but to hold the mind captive is torture.
 Many great writers emerged while incarcerated: Dostoyevsky wrote while incarcerated, Don Quixote, Henry David Thoreau, Martin Luther King.
-For some writers, prison had become an inspiration.
+For some writers, prison became an inspiration.

 Every human being deserves the basic rights and amenities that are necessary for survival.
 While I don't believe we should spend tax dollars on creating luxurious type cells as they have in some European countries, I don't believe that inmates deserve to be tortured.
 Regardless of their infractions or behavior, it isn't the place of one of us to judge.
-We need to protect society from people who behave wrongly but those who are imprisoned deserve the right to rectify their earlier decisions.
+We need to protect society from people who behave wrongly, but those who are imprisoned deserve the right to rectify their earlier decisions.